RyanDelos/CTD-prework/README.md

 - User clicks character or film image navigation

-- Once clicked, this will take them to a new page displaying either character data or film data
+- Once clicked, this will take the user to a new page displaying either character data or film data from the Star Wars api

 - User can click through navigation of pages on the Character page, which displays all 10 characters per page

-- The User can then click the **Home** navigation link to go back to the home page
+- The user can then click the **Home** navigation link to go back to the home page